thepirat000/Audit.NET/README.md

 With Audit.NET you can generate tracking information about operations being executed.
 It will automatically log environmental information such as the caller user id, machine name, method name, exceptions, including the execution time and duration, exposing an extensible mechanism in which you can provide extra information or implement your persistence mechanism for the audit logs.

-Extensions to log to a File, Event Log, SQL, MongoDB and DocumentDB are provided.
+Extensions to log to a File, Event Log, SQL, MongoDB, AzureBlob and DocumentDB are provided.
 And also extensions to audit different systems such as EntityFramework, MVC, WebAPI and WCF.
 See [Extensions](#extensions) section for more information.